nashville-software-school/client-side-mastery/book-2-fun-functions/chapters/FUNCTIONS_ASSESSMENT.md

 ## Testing Your Code

+This project has some pre-written automated tests that will run to verify that your code has been written correctly to implement the requirements above.
+Automated tests are used by many development teams to ensure code quality, and catch any unforseen errors before code is released to customers.

+When you believe you have code that works, follow this process.

+1. In the terminal, be sure you are in your project directory.
+1. Run the `git status` command and you will see a message from git that you have changes that need to be saved.
+1. Run the `git add main.js` command to tell git that you want to save the current version of your code.
+1. Run `git status` again and git will tell you that `main.js` is ready to be be committed.
+1. Then, to save this version, run the `git commit -m "Initial commit"` command.
+You now have a snapshot of this version of your code.
+1. To backup your code to Github and run the tests, run the `git push origin main` command.
-When you believe you have code that works, and you're merged your branch into `main`, go to the **Actions** tab on your Github repository and see if your code passes the tests.
+1. Back in the browser, go to the **Actions** tab on your Github repository and see if your code passes the tests.

 If your code works you should see a green checkmark.
 If your code did not pass the tests, you will see a red x.

+From this point on, you can follow the same three-step process to commit the current version of your code and back it up to the cloud.

+1. `git add main.js`
+1. `git commit -m "Short description of your changes"`
+1. `git push origin main`

 ## Reviewing Your Code

-If your code is successful, it is strongly recommended that you review it with a member of the instruction team, so you can get feedback about questions you may still have, or how to advance your learning.
+If your code is successful, ping a member of the instruction team for a review of your vocabulary and ask any questions you have about the project.